Expert Insight

 Other issues that are emerging for this sector include uptime, supply chain, labour skills pressures, and headlining the list, is climate change.

 Uptime – a data centre’s guaranteed annual availability – is always a front-and-centre issue, especially as more businesses embrace hybrid infrastructure, back-up and recovery, and fail-over strategies.
-It’s an issue that saw Facebook and Amazon both experience lengthy downtimes, in late 2021.
+It’s an issue that saw Facebook and Amazon both experience lengthy downtimes in late 2021.
 The Uptime Institute noted, as the world becomes more dependent on Information and Communications Technology (ICT) services, reliability will receive greater scrutiny and require further innovation.
 Although the number of outages has declined, the consequences of the outages have continued to worsen.

 Similar to most sectors, data centres have not been immune to supply chain risk, especially in the wake of the tragic Ukrainian conflict and skills shortages.